 The ultimate success of development aid is prosperity and poverty reduction, and these things may encourage Northern Triangle emigration for a time—as they did in Mexico.
 This effect is not at all a reason to abandon or reduce aid to the region.
 It is a reason not to look to development aid for a migration “quick fix.”
 Effective policy toward the region requires assistance to community-driven security programs, help with food insecurity, and fostering youth employment.
 It also requires the enforcement of US law in partnership with regional governments.

 But these mainstream policies are not enough.
+Flexible, lawful migration channels—for a limited and manageable period of demographic transition—are a critical ingredient to effective policy toward the Northern Triangle.
 Enforcement works best when complemented by substantial lawful migration channels.
 And aid for Central American development and security, which are clearly in the US long-term interest, is no easy solution in the shorter term.

 CGD blog posts reflect the views of the authors, drawing on prior research and experience in their areas of expertise.
 CGD is a nonpartisan, independent organization and does not take institutional positions.